RonGamer/responsive-embed/README.md

 # Responsive Embed
 This a simple CSS style that to embed iframe or any object in a window.
 The size of the object is responsive and adjusts proportionally to its container.

 You can use it for iframes, flash files (swf) or video embeds like youtube iframe.
-We used this CSS Style on [Casin.co.uk](https://www.casin.co.uk/), mostly for youtube and game embeds like [Halloween Slot Machine](https://www.casin.co.uk/halloween.html).
+We used this CSS Style on [Casin.co.uk](https://www.casin.co.uk/) casino guide, mostly for youtube and game embeds like [Halloween Slot Machine](https://www.casin.co.uk/halloween.html).

 ## Usage Examples: